WHAT IS FAMILY CAMP?

 Designed specifically to meet the needs of our youngest campers, Family Camp offers campers ages 9-14 the chance to try out camp life in a safe and supportive environment with their parents, caregivers and/or siblings present.

 Structured to mimic our main summer camp program, Family Camp gives campers and their family members the chance to enjoy the outdoors together.
-Moms, dads, and kids alike experience the adventure course, go horseback riding, swim in the pool, tie-dye t-shirts, canoe and swim in Trillium Lake, and begin learning all of MHKC’s favorite camp songs.
+Parents, caregivers, and kids alike experience the adventure course, go horseback riding, swim in the pool, tie-dye t-shirts, hike, and begin learning all of MHKC’s favorite camp songs.